Banff Ski Resorts: Complete Banff Skiing Guide

 Purchase the SkiBig3 Pass

-You will want to experience all three Banff ski resorts to get the full experience.
+To get the full Banff skiing experience, try to spend time at all three resorts.
 Banff skiing packages and multi-resort lift tickets can be purchased through SkiBig3, the joint marketing venture for Mt.
 Norquay Ski Resort, Banff Sunshine Village and Lake Louise Ski Resort.

 The pass is also great as it offers a discount when multiple days are purchased.
 The most common package is the three-day lift ticket pass which can be used over five days.